alphaq1205/Mail/README.md

 - Sqlite3

 ## Specification
-Used JavaScript, HTML, and CSS, to complete the implementation of your single-page-app email client and Django and Sqlite3 to create backend of this project which fulfill the following requirements:
+Used JavaScript, HTML, and CSS, to complete the implementation of your single-page-app email client and Django and Sqlite3 to create backend of this project which fulfill the following features:
 1. **Send Mail:**
 - When a user submits the email composition form, JavaScript code send the email.
 - Once the email has been sent, mail can be seen in user’s sent mailbox.